Brightify/Fetcher/README.md

 #### Retry

-Sometimes repeating a request may result in a completely different behavior.
-For example your request failed because there is no internet connection.
-In that case you may want to try the request later.
-Exactly for this scenario is there `retry` method of `Request`.

 ```Swift
 extension Request {

     func retry(max: Int = Int.max, delay: DispatchTimeInterval = .seconds(0), failCallback: () -> Void = {})
 }
 ```

+Sometimes repeating a request may result in a completely different behavior.
+For example your request failed because there is no internet connection.
+In that case you may want to try the request later.
+Exactly for this scenario is there `retry` method of `Request` (see [Request](#request)).

 It does the same thing as calling the request again manually. `max` says how many times will be the request retried.
 If this count is reached, then instead of repeating the request, `failCallback` is called.
 Each call of `retry` retries the request only once.
 But because this is usually done in callback (which is called for every try), `retry` is called in cycle (and here comes in play `max`). `delay` modifies how long should `Fetcher` wait before it attempts again. `Cancallable` obtained from the original request works for retried request too.
 Example: